lazy-media/public/CalCom-Appointment-Scheduling/Installation/Readme.md

 > To learn how to setup an OpenID/OAuth Provider with Authentik, click [here](/Authentik/Applications-&-Providers/Readme.md#authentik-basic-oauth2openid-setup)

-# How to Enable Cal.com API
+## How to Enable Cal.com API

+> ### MUST HAVE A COMMERCIAL SUBSCRIPTION FOR THIS TO WORK.

 Use the following [docker-compose.api.yml file](docker-compose.api.yml)

+This docker compose file will build apiv2 endpoint for you.